“Mighty Oaks from little Acorns grow.” — Thomas Fuller, Gnomologia (1732).

 The STUDIO administers the Frank-Ratchye Fund for Art @ the Frontier — an endowment to encourage the creation of innovative artworks by the faculty, staff and students of Carnegie Mellon.
 A special activity of the Frank-Ratchye Fund is its program for Microgrants — grants which are made available to assist projects that require modest support (under $500), and which arise between scheduled cycles for major funding.
 The FRFAF Microgrant program exists to spur investigations at their earliest and most fragile state, enabling “rapid-response research”.

-Applicants seeking funds of up to $500 may submit proposals at any time for a FRFAF Microgrant.
+Applicants seeking funds of up to $500 may submit proposals at any time for a FRFAF Microgrant, while funds remain.
 Applications are reviewed by the STUDIO Director.

 Note that Microgrant applicants are required to include a project description, budget, and letter of support from their professor or faculty advisor; see the application form for more details.

-Microgrant applicants will be notified of the Director’s decision within one week of submitting the application form.
+Microgrant applicants will be notified of the Director’s decision within one to two weeks of submitting the application form.
 In some cases, the Director may send the proposal back with suggestions for revision.
 A final report and financial statement must be submitted within one month of the project’s completion.
 The same reporting and documentation requirements apply as in regular FRFAF Grants.

 Recipients are generally limited to one FRFAF Microgrant per academic year.
 Microgrant recipients are permitted, however, to apply for full FRFAF Grants (subject to committee review) in the same academic year — potentially, even for the same project.
 In this way, FRFAF Microgrants may be useful in developing an initial prototype, or demonstrating the promise of an untested idea, as a groundwork for seeking further support.